Function Reference

 rangestringA1 notation of the range to check.
 Accepts array literal for multiple ranges.

-colorFromCellstringA1 notation of a cell whose background color is used as the reference.
+colorFromCellstringA1 notation of a cell whose background color is used as the reference, e.g. "C1" — or a hex color string directly, e.g. "#46bdc6"

 include_empty optionalbooleanTRUE (default) includes empty cells; FALSE counts only non-empty cells